open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Rolling_without_slipping/Rolling_without_slipping.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Rolling without slipping
-      name: Savannah
+        name: Santiago
       part1:
         ans1:
           value: The hoop, because it has less rotational intera, less of its total energy will be taken up by the rotation kinetic energy and more will remain for the translational kinetic energy (so it travels faster
         ans2:
           value: The sphere, because it has less rotational inertia, less of its total energy will be taken up by the rotation kinetic energy and more will remain for the translational kinetic energy (so it travels faster
         ans3:
           value: They both reach the bottom at the same time, because gravity causes all things to have the same acceleration regardless of their mass.
         ans4:
           value: There is not enough information to answer this question.
 ---
 # {{ params.vars.title }}
 Suppose {{ params.vars.name }} has a sphere (made of solid wood), and a hoop made of heavy metal; and both have the SAME MASS, and both have the SAME RADIUS.